Shadow9876GitHub/Map-Processor/README.md

 - If you are on Linux try the prebuilt libraries and if that doesn't work, well... there are a dozen of tutorials which may or may not work, good luck regardless!

 ## Efficiency
-- This project is not optimised for memory... so please don't run a 16000x5600 image with 5000 provinces in it because it won't work
+- This project is not optimised for memory... so please don't run a 16000x5600 image with 5000 provinces because it won't work
 - I know it stores too many images, but I don't have a better idea as of yet